Thabish-Kader/Thabish-Kader/README.md

 <br />

 # [My Journey](https://threejs-portfolio-4qhb.vercel.app/)
 Hi there!
+I'm Thabish, a passionate developer who loves building things with code.
+As a computer science student, I was always interested in learning everything I could about tech, from code and cloud to AI and machine learning.
+Recently, I've also been learning about media and its impact on businesses.
+I believe that with the right combination of media and code, businesses can reach new heights of success.
+In addition to my technical skills, I've been working on skills such as copywriting and lead generation using social media.
+I understand that in today's digital age, businesses need to have a strong online presence in order to succeed.
+That's why I'm passionate about using my skills in media and code to help businesses grow and thrive.

-I'm Thabish.
-I'm a passionate developer who loves building things with code.
-My first experience with programming was when I started my coding journey as a naive computer science student with a passion to learn everything I could about tech - code, cloud, ai, machine learning etc. And all the while, teaching myself data science with a dream to automate everything.
-But that soon got overshadowed by my desire to build web applications with react, tailwind and typescript .
-Initially, I was reluctant to learn CSS because it seemed complicated.
-But ever since I started playing around with tailwind everything got so much more fun.
-That in combination with frameworks such as Next Js .
-I found myself starting to build full-stack applications.
+My interest in code began with a dream to automate everything, but soon I found myself drawn to building web applications with React,Three js, and TypeScript.
+Initially, I was reluctant to learn Three js because it seemed complicated.
+But ever since I started playing around with R3f, everything got so much more fun.
+That, in combination with frameworks such as Next.js, helped me build full-stack applications.

-Since then, I&apos;ve been honing my skills and learning Typescript, and tailwind.
-I recently graduated from College with a Computer Science degree
-.
-I'm seeking a full-time role where I can help a company achieve their goals and put my skills to use.
+Whether it's developing a new product, improving an existing one, or optimizing processes, I'm excited to use my diverse skill set to drive growth and success.

 ## 📺 Latest YouTube Videos